KSP-KOS/KOS/doc/source/structures/misc/terminal.rst

     Warning: Features related to the in-game terminal GUI may change when KSP 1.1 comes out, as we may redesign some of the user interface.

+.. attribute:: Terminal:INPUT

+    :access: Get
+    :type: :struct:`TerminalInput`

+    This gives you a :struct:`TerminalInput` structure, which can be used to read user's input into the kOS terminal.